Gait Velocity Estimation using time interleaved between Consecutive Passive IR Sensor Activations: Study Description

-The transition times, after an outlier removal step, were used to predict both the in-home gait velocity and the clinical gait velocity.
-Some transitions between home locations occur infrequently enough to not permit a characterization of the distribution of the transition times thus making them unsuitable for use in velocity prediction.
-This can occur, for example, when a room is infrequently visited such as guest room.
-To identify and remove these infrequent transitions, we removed all room pairs with $50$ or fewer observed transitions where $50$ was an empirically chosen threshold which allows reliable estimation of distributional parameters (e.g., the mean or different percentiles).
-We report the number of transitions for various room pairs in Fig.~\ref{fig:roomVisitFrequency} for one participant.
+{\bf Transition Time:} Some transitions between home locations do not occur frequently enough to permit a characterization of the distribution of the transition times.
+This makes them unsuitable for use in velocity estimation.
+This can occur, for example, when a room is infrequently visited such as a guest room.
+Note that the room transitions were mostly between adjacent rooms.
+However, because a sensor will occasionally not fire when a resident passes within the sensor’s field of view (due to the refractory period, for example), we will occasionally see instances where sensors in non-adjacent rooms are considered as transitions.
+To identify and remove these infrequent transitions, we removed all room pairs with $50$ or fewer observed transitions (\ca{over the entire period of data collection with the exception of when sensors were not functional or when visitors were reported to be in the home}) where $50$ was an empirically chosen threshold which allows reliable estimation of distributional parameters (e.g., the mean or different percentiles).
+We report the percentage of transitions for various room pairs in Fig.~\ref{fig:roomVisitFrequency} for one participant.
 Data taken from $921$ days were used to generate this plot.
-Some transitions, for example, kitchen to bathroom are very rare and should not be modeled due to the large statistical variability resulting from small sample sizes.
+Some transitions, for example, kitchen to the bathroom are very rare and should not be modeled due to the large statistical variability resulting from small sample sizes.